 Those who have had abdominal surgery are at a higher risk of developing a hernia, and even more so if they increase physical activity or heavy lifting before the incision has fully healed.
 Pregnancy may also be considered a risk factor.

 Ventral hernia symptoms will occur in the abdominal area and generally include:

 A ventral hernia usually causes a noticeable bulge in the abdomen, but can also be determined through diagnostic imaging, blood tests, or urinalysis.
-If abdominial tissue or the intestines are coming through the hernia or there is risk for this occurring, surgery is generally recommended to repair the hernia.
+If abdominal tissue or the intestines are coming through a hernia or there is a risk of this occurring, surgery is generally recommended to repair a hernia.
 This procedure will include pushing the abdominal tissue or intestines back into place and then repairing the hole in the abdominal wall with a mesh patch to reduce the risk of another hernia forming.